 You have the right to direct contributions for investment into one or more of the plan's approved investment carriers.
 Each investment carrier offers a broad range of investments, intended to allow you to achieve a diversified portfolio.
 The approved investment carriers are: Vanguard, VALIC, Fidelity Investments, and TIAA.

-It is intended that the default investment fund for each investment carrier be a "qualified default investment alternative" (QDIA) as defined under ERISA.
-Details about the default investment funds established under the Plan for each investment carrier are included in this notice.
+It is intended that the default investment fund be a "qualified default investment alternative" (QDIA) as defined under ERISA.
+See details about the Vanguard Institutional Target Retirement Date Funds below.

 Understanding Your Investments